tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 t=s-s'
 $$

-The above is very general however, by attaching auxiliary proofs to one can derive an adaptor signature that will let one translate correct movement of the auxiliary protocol into a valid signature.
+The above is very general however, by attaching auxiliary proofs too one can derive an adaptor signature that will let one translate correct movement of the auxiliary protocol into a valid signature.

 ---